 Following the text once again, Wittgenstein then returns to the issue of whether the simple, according to the Tractatus, can be defined.
 He claims that it cannot, because definitions consist of parts and simples do not have any.
 Therefore, simples can only be named.
 In some limiting case, however, a complex that consists only of one element could be described by a name.
 Hence, whether a symbol is a name or a description also depends on the context of its use.
-Writes Wittgenstein: "This was what Frege meant too, when he said that a word had meaning only as part of the sentence" (PI §49).
+Writes Wittgenstein: ‘This was what Frege meant too, when he said that a word had meaning only as part of the sentence’ (PI §49).

 Nor can existence be predicated of simple elements because non-existence cannot be predicted of them either.
 For non-existence would consist in the separation of elements, but simples have no elements.
-Hence, they cannot be destroyed and therefore they cannot but exist.
+Hence, they cannot be destroyed, and therefore they cannot but exist.
 Yet, if their existence is necessary, it cannot be meaningfully predicated.
-For only bipolar propositions—that is, propositions that can both be true and false, and with respect to which, to know whether they are true or false, we need to compare them with reality—are meaningful, for Wittgenstein in the Tractatus.
+For only bipolar propositions – that is, propositions that can be both true and false, and with respect to which, to know whether they are true or false, we need to compare them with reality – are meaningful, for Wittgenstein in the Tractatus.
 This is indeed a point that Wittgenstein had made in the Tractatus too, where the existence of objects could not be said, but showed itself in the fact that there are meaningful sentences and therefore names endowed with meaning.

 The metaphysical argument for the existence of simples, however, seems flawed.
 For why cannot something indivisible stop existing all at once?
 Why cannot something pop in and out of existence without depending on the prior existence of its component parts, or without being decomposed into its components?
-If simples were not actually identified with physical entities, for which the argument would go through, but with sense data, or other phenomenological entities such as after images, they could pop in and out of existence at once, without either ontologically depending on, or being decomposed in, more elementary elements.
+If simples were not actually identified with physical entities, for which the argument would go through, but with sense data, or other phenomenological entities such as after images, they could pop in and out of existence at once, without either ontologically depending on or being decomposed in more elementary elements.
 Whether this is an argument that would ultimately lead to the identification of the objects in the Tractatus with this kind of entities, rather than physical ones, is something we need not settle here.
-Yet, it speaks in favor of such an interpretation.
-The consequence, however, would then be that the Tractatus would be very close to Russell’s view, in the Philosophy of Logical Atomism, that the only proper names, from a logical point of view, would be ‘this’ and ‘that’ as used to name sense-data, at least as long as these entities exist.
+Yet, it speaks in favour of such an interpretation.
+The consequence, however, would then be that the Tractatus would be very close to Russell’s view, in The Philosophy of Logical Atomism, that the only proper names, from a logical point of view, would be ‘this’ and ‘that’ as used to name sense data, at least as long as these entities exist.